The Meiden Group promotes supply chain CSR when procuring materials

 We ask our business partners to create environmental management systems.
 In particular, we strongly recommend acquiring external system certification such as ISO14001 and Eco-Action 21.

-In fiscal 2018, for the fourth consecutive year, we held a study group for the Eco-Action 21 environmental management system (greening program) for small and medium-sized enterprises without environmental management systems, which is endorsed by the Ministry of the Environment, in the Meiden Group’s four regions, for the fourth consecutive year, and we promoted and supported certification and registration.
-As a result, 16 participating business partners received certification, and a ceremony to confer certification and registration certificates was held at each production location.
-(A total of 90 suppliers have an EMS and hold Eco-Action 21 certification.)
+In fiscal 2019, for the fifth consecutive year, we held a study group for the Eco-Action 21 environmental management system (greening program) for small and medium-sized enterprises without environmental management systems, which is endorsed by the Ministry of the Environment, in the Meiden Group’s four regions, for the fourth consecutive year, and we promoted and supported certification and registration.
+As a result, 34 participating business partners received certification, and a ceremony to confer certification and registration certificates was held at each production location.
+(A total of 124 suppliers have an EMS and hold Eco-Action 21 certification.)

 Certification ceremony in the Numazu district